-Students who have been the victim/survivor of a Sexual or Interpersonal Offense are encouraged to promptly report the incident to the police and/or the Compliance Officer.
+A student or employee who has been the victim/survivor of a Sexual or Interpersonal Offense is encouraged to promptly report the incident to the police and/or the Compliance Officer.
 If the victim/survivor is incapacitated, for any reason, and unable to report, a report should be made on behalf of the victim/survivor.
 Reports may be made by victims/survivors or others on their behalf.
-MCW Security will promptly inform Compliance Officer and vice versa.
+Any reports made to MCW Security will promptly be communicated to the Compliance Officer and vice versa.
+If a report of a Sexual and Interpersonal Offense is made to any other MCCN faculty or employee, other than the Compliance Officer, such person shall immediately report emergencies to MCW Security or the police and then report the information to the Compliance Officer.